Ragnarok (comics): Fictional character biography

-When the real Thor was missing in action and presumed dead, Tony Stark took one of Thor's hairs, which he had retained from the first meeting of the Avengers.
-He helped Reed Richards and Hank Pym clone the Asgardian DNA within while fusing the cloned DNA with Stark Industries technology.
-This resulted in the creation of a new cyborg clone of Thor.
-The clone was put into action during the superhero Civil War, being sent to battle anti-registration heroes.
-The heroes were easily brought down by the cyborg clone, but Hercules helped the heroes to escape.
-The battle got out of hand when the clone killed Goliath by blasting him through the chest and set out to kill the rest of the anti-registration heroes.
-Reed Richards deactivated the cyborg with a vocal code and later operated on his brain to prevent such a mishap from happening again.
-The cyborg clone of Thor returned during the final battle between the pro- and anti-registration heroes.
-He faced off against Hercules and Storm who defeat the cyborg clone by ramming his own hammer into his skull claiming it was an insult to the Odinson and yelling at the cyborg clone "Thou art no Thor."
+When Thor is missing in action and presumed dead, Tony Stark takes one of Thor's hairs, which he had retained from the first meeting of the Avengers.
+He helped Reed Richards and Hank Pym create a clone of Thor, who is enhanced with Stark Industries technology.
+During the superhero Civil War, the clone is sent to battle anti-registration heroes.
+After the clone kills Bill Foster, Reed Richards deactivates him with a vocal code and later operates on his brain to prevent such a mishap from happening again.
+The clone returns during the final battle between the pro- and anti-registration heroes, during which Hercules defeats him by ramming his own hammer into his skull.

-The clone's remains were taken to Camp Hammond and stored in the laboratory for experimentation.
-Baron Von Blitzschlag tells Pym he admires his work, showing the Thor clone to demonstrate this.
-During the "Secret Invasion" storyline, it was revealed that the Hank Pym, who helped create the cyborg clone, was actually the clone of a Skrull impostor named Criti Noll.
-Criti Noll had placed a program into the cloned Thor's remains as a contingency in case of the invasion's failure.
-Unless a special code, which only the Skrull knew was input every eighteen days, the cyborg clone would reawaken.
-With the clone of Criti Noll's death during the invasion, this event came to pass during the "Dark Reign" storyline.
-Malfunctioning and believing himself to be the true Thor, the cyborg clone believed he had been imprisoned in Camp Hammond.
-He threatened Baron Von Blitzschlag into returning his hammer to him and set out to destroy the Initiative.
-The cyborg clone swiftly defeated the Initiative's forces and the New Warriors, who had arrived to help.
-During that time, he took on the name Ragnarok (which the Baron had called him, declaring that he would "bring the end of all that is").
-Ragnarok was only stopped when Von Blitzschlag, whose electrical powers made him immune to Ragnarok's lightning, arrived on the battlefield.
-The Baron showed Ragnarok footage of his creation and showed him that the real Thor had returned and had formed a new Asgard above the city.
-Disgusted by what he perceived as Asgard's "indignity", Ragnarok left Camp Hammond to confront the real Thor.
+The clone's remains are taken to Camp Hammond and stored in the laboratory for experimentation.
+During the "Secret Invasion" storyline, it is revealed that the Hank Pym, who helped create the cyborg clone, was actually the clone of a Skrull impostor named Criti Noll.
+Noll had placed a program into the cloned Thor's remains as a contingency in case of the invasion's failure.
+Unless a special code, which only Noll knew, was input every eighteen days, the clone would reawaken.
+Following Noll's death, the clone reawakens.
+Malfunctioning and believing himself to be Thor, the clone threatens Baron Von Blitzschlag into returning his hammer to him and sets out to destroy the Initiative.
+He takes on the name Ragnarok, which Von Blitzschlag had called him, declaring that he would "bring the end of all that is".
+Von Blitzschlag tells Ragnarok that the real Thor has returned and has formed a new Asgard floating above Broxton, Oklahoma.
+Disgusted by what he perceives as Asgard's "indignity", Ragnarok leaves Camp Hammond to confront Thor.
+Thor fights Ragnarok and easily destroys him.